Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Multimode input-output theory of pulsed OPOs

 \section{Multimode input-output theory of pulsed OPOs}

-The input-output formalism deals with systems coupled weakly to a reservoir, which we take to be a good characterization of a high-finesse pulsed OPO (the system) coupled to free propagating optical fields (the reservoir) \cite{Gardiner1985a, Wiseman2010}.
+The input-output formalism deals with systems coupled weakly to a reservoir, which we take to be a good characterization of a high-finesse pulsed OPO (the system) coupled to freely propagating optical fields (the reservoir)~\cite{Gardiner1985a, Wiseman2010}.
 The systems we consider consist of a broadband set of resonant modes in a ``signal'' band of frequencies and are schematically shown in Fig.~\ref{fig:schematic}.
 The system exhibits linear coupling to a corresponding signal band $\mathcal S$ in the free field and \emph{nonlinear} coupling to a second-harmonic ``pump'' band $\mathcal P$, also in the free field.
-Following the usual procedure for high-finesse optical systems, we assume the system (quasi-)modes can be quantized independently of the reservoir, and we derive perturbatively the system dynamics subject to the effects of the reservoir in an input-output framework.
+Note that we use ``pump'' to refer to the reservoir with frequencies in the range of the second harmonic of the signal modes, even when there is no active pumping.
+Following the usual procedure for high-finesse optical systems, we assume the system (quasi)modes can be quantized independently of the reservoir, and we derive perturbatively the system dynamics subject to the effects of the reservoir in an input-output framework.